aribowobob/wizard-form/README.md

 - Data is automatically saved to the JSON files when modified
 - All APIs support standard REST operations (GET, POST, PUT, PATCH, DELETE)
 - CORS is enabled by default on json-server for local development
+- Employee IDs are auto-generated based on department (e.g., ENG-001, LEN-002, OPE-001, FUN-001)
+- Department and location autocomplete uses debounced search (500ms) with `name_like` query parameter
+- Photos are stored as base64 encoded strings in the database
+- Draft data is persisted in localStorage with 2-second debounce

 ## License